MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/opentextfile-method.md

  **Description**
-Opens a specified file and returns a **TextStream** object that can be used to read from or append to the file.
+Opens a specified file and returns a **TextStream** object that can be used to read from, write to, or append to the file.

 ## Syntax